cyberark/simple-llm-eval/docs/developers/dev-notes.md

 ## Publishing the docs 📚
 This project uses mkdocs/mike to publish its docs to GitHub Pages on a release.

+!!! info "What is Published Automatically"
+    The release workflow will publish the docs but only for release versions, not for pre-release versions.

+    To publish docs for pre-release versions, you can trigger the `Docs Release Manual` workflow manually.

 Here are some details on how to use mike and mkdocs:

 * To test the docs locally, run: `mike serve` or `mkdocs serve`